sakshamssr/ODT/README.md

 Modern Bonds Search Engine.

 Options and derivative terminal | Modern Bonds Search Engine.
-(Just Bonds for now)
+(Currently Only Bonds)

-This is a web scraping project that provides detail about just bonds for now.
+For the time being, this web scraping project only offers information regarding bonds.

 ## Home Page ✨